gorsync/gorsync.github.io/_content/mainpage.md

 Short list of preliminary anticipated features for next releases:

 * More code comments and improved documentation.
-* Installation packages for all major linux distribution and repositories.
+* Installation packages for all major linux distributives.
-* Application console parameters.
-Perhaps some CLI modes.